DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: Experiments

 \subsection{Implementation Details}

-To demonstrate the generalization capability of \textbf{DIVER}, we conduct experiments against several strong E2E-AD baselines, including \textbf{SparseDrive}~~\cite{sun2024sparsedrive}, \textbf{VAD}~~\cite{jiang2023vad}, and \textbf{TransFuser}~\cite{TransFuser}.
-On the \textbf{Bench2Drive}~~\cite{jia2024bench2drive}, \textbf{nuScenes}~~\cite{nuscenes}, and \textbf{Adv-nuSc}~~\cite{xu2025challenger} datasets, we compare against \textbf{SparseDrive} and \textbf{VAD}.
-For nuScenes and Adv-nuSc, we adopt ResNet-50~~\cite{resnet} as the image backbone with an input resolution of 256$\times$704.
+To demonstrate the generalization capability of \textbf{DIVER}, we conduct experiments against several strong E2E-AD baselines, including \textbf{SparseDrive}~ \cite{sun2024sparsedrive}, \textbf{VAD}~ \cite{jiang2023vad}, and \textbf{TransFuser} \cite{TransFuser}.
+On the \textbf{Bench2Drive}~ \cite{jia2024bench2drive}, \textbf{nuScenes}~ \cite{nuscenes}, and \textbf{Adv-nuSc}~ \cite{xu2025challenger} datasets, we compare against \textbf{SparseDrive} and \textbf{VAD}.
+For nuScenes and Adv-nuSc, we adopt ResNet-50~ \cite{resnet} as the image backbone with an input resolution of 256$\times$704.
 The detection module operates within a circular range of 55 meters, and the online mapping covers a 60$\times$30 meter area (longitudinal$\times$lateral).
 The motion module generates 6 trajectory candidates (modes).
 On \textbf{Bench2Drive}, we use ResNet-50 with 6 decoder layers and an input resolution of 640$\times$352.
 We also define fixed numbers of hybrid task queries: 900 agent queries, 100 map queries, and 480 planning queries.
-On the \textbf{NAVSIM}~~\cite{dauner2024navsim} dataset, we adopt \textbf{TransFuser}~~\cite{TransFuser} as the baseline and follow the standard Navtrain split for training.
+On the \textbf{NAVSIM}~ \cite{dauner2024navsim} dataset, we adopt \textbf{TransFuser}~ \cite{TransFuser} as the baseline and follow the standard Navtrain split for training.
 For fair comparison, we use the same perception modules and ResNet-34 backbone as in TransFuser.
 All experiments are conducted on a server with 8 NVIDIA RTX 4090 (24GB) GPUs.
+On the NuScenes dataset, the total batch size is set to 48, with 20 training epochs, resulting in an overall training time of 11.39 hours.
+On the Bench2Drive dataset, the total batch size is also 48, with 2 training epochs, and the overall training time is 51.38 hours.
+On the NAVSIM v1 dataset, the total batch size is 64, with 100 training epochs, and the overall training time is 3.39 hours.